-To the extent that the field is marked by islands of knowledge while innovative research draws on cross-fertilization across approaches or topics, the Oxford Research Encyclopedia of Politics will facilitate connections, focus on mechanisms, provide a sense of context and history, and help identify research questions that can inform new research, whether in classic areas or emerging ones.
-Articles will examine the evolution and/or structure of research programs and their dynamics, the questions, tensions, and puzzles that drive research, and the interaction between theory, method, and empirics.
-Because the focus is on the needs of researchers deepening their understanding of cognate areas, professors developing a reading list or preparing for a lecture, and students beginning research on their own, they will find the ORE Politics as the reliable source of information and insight.
+To the extent that the field is marked by islands of knowledge while innovative research draws on cross-fertilization across approaches or topics, the Oxford Research Encyclopedia of Politics facilitates connections, focuses on mechanisms, provides a sense of context and history, and helps identify research questions that can inform new research, whether in classic areas or emerging ones.
+Articles examine the evolution and/or structure of research programs and their dynamics, the questions, tensions, and puzzles that drive research, and the interaction between theory, method, and empirics.
+Because the focus is on the needs of researchers deepening their understanding of cognate areas, professors developing a reading list or preparing for a lecture, and students beginning research on their own, they will find the ORE of Politics as the reliable source of information and insight.

-It will be so because there is an excellent international board of senior editors and advisory board; because it will feature authoritatively written, peer-reviewed articles by leading authorities; and because by being “born digital,” over time the ORE will reflect the discipline, from core concepts and approaches to recent research trends, dynamically evolving to reflect the diversity and dynamism in the study of politics.
+It will be so because there is an excellent international board of senior and advisory editors; because it features authoritatively written, peer-reviewed articles by leading experts; and because by being “born digital,” over time the ORE will continue to grow while reflecting the discipline, from core concepts and approaches to recent research trends, dynamically evolving to reflect the diversity and dynamism in the study of politics.

 William R. Thompson, Editor in Chief

-Distinguished Professor and Donald A. Rogers Professor of Political Science
+Distinguished Professor Emeritus and Donald A. Rogers Professor of Political Science Emeritus

 Indiana University, Bloomington